Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Corpora

-\paragraph{Hungarian (hu)} The source for this language is the BUSZI-2 corpus \citep[Budapesti Szociolingvisztikai Interjú, "Budapest Sociolinguistic Interview",][]{varadi_2003}.
-The data was recorded between 1987--1989, where 50 participants with different educational levels were part of both a 30-minute directed conversation and then performed a set of language tasks.
-These included, for example, inserting a verb into a sentence in the correct form and grammaticality judgments.
+\paragraph{Hungarian (hu)} We employ BUSZI-2 corpus \citep[Budapest Sociolinguistic Interview,][]{varadi_2003}, where 50 participants with different educational levels participated in a 30-minute directed conversation and then performed language tasks (e.g. grammaticality judgments).

-\paragraph{Italian (it)} We use the spontaneous dialogues from the CLIPS corpus \citep{savy2009diatopic}, consisting of two subsets: one based on a map task, and another elicited via spotting differences between two slightly different images.
-Dialogues with a high proportion ($>10\%$) of utterances with dialectal words were excluded.
-All markups indicating comments, unfilled pauses etc. were removed, but markups containing filled pauses (e.g., $<$mh$>$) were kept and reduced to plain text in the utterances since many were connected to feedback.
+\paragraph{Italian (it)} We use the CLIPS corpus \citep{savy2009diatopic}, consisting of both a map task and a difference spotting task between images.
+We exclude dialogues with a high proportion ($>10\%$) of utterances with dialectal words.

-\paragraph{Japanese (ja)} We employ the transcripts of the CallHome Japanese corpus \citep{den2000callhome} consisting of 120 unscripted telephone conversations between native speakers, mostly family members or close friends.
+\paragraph{Japanese (ja)} This language is represented by the transcripts of the CallHome Japanese corpus \citep{den2000callhome} consisting of 120 unscripted telephone conversations between native speakers, mostly family members or close friends.

-\paragraph{Norwegian (no)} The Norwegian data consists of the \href{http://www.tekstlab.uio.no/nota/oslo/english.html}{NoTa-Oslo} corpus \citep{johannessen-etal-2007-advanced}, containing interviews and conversations from 2004--2006 with 166 informants from the Oslo area.
-The informants were selected to be representative in terms of age, gender and education.
+\paragraph{Norwegian (no)} We use the \href{http://www.tekstlab.uio.no/nota/oslo/english.html}{NoTa-Oslo} corpus \citep{johannessen-etal-2007-advanced}, containing interviews and conversations from 2004--2006 with 166 informants from the Oslo area.
 The dialogues consist of 10-minute semi-formal interviews and 30-min informal dialogues with other informants.

 \paragraph{Mandarin Chinese (zh)} The source of our Mandarin Chinese data was CALLHOME \citep{wheatley1996callhome} consisting of unscripted telephone conversations between native speakers.